Financial Aid FAQs

 How does my VA benefit refund get processed?

-Credit balances for students using VA benefits must be first reviewed by the Student Service Center staff.
-Once reviewed, the Student Service Center staff will determine if the VA student refund will be given to the student or the VA.
+Credit balances for students using VA benefits must be first reviewed by the Solution Squad.
+Once reviewed, the Solution Squad will determine if the VA student refund will be given to the student or the VA.

 What if my FAFSA application indicates that I need to verify my citizenship?

-The student will need to present their verification of citizenship documents in person to the Student Service Center located in Gander Hall.
+The student will need to present their verification of citizenship documents in person to the Solution Squad located the Visitor Center in Gander Hall.
 Naturalization papers with a photo ID or a passport is needed.

-If a student is unable to provide the verification of citizen documents in person, then contact the Student Service Center at (314) 529-9360.
+If a student is unable to provide the verification of citizen documents in person, then contact the Solution Squad at (314) 529-9360.
 They will provide you with the form that needs to be completed by the student then notarized.
 A copy of Naturalization papers and a photo ID must also be notarized.
-The notarized form and copies of Naturalization papers and photo ID should be mailed to the Student Service Center, Gander Hall, 650 Maryville University Drive, St. Louis, MO.
+The notarized form and copies of Naturalization papers and photo ID should be mailed to the Solution Squad, Gander Hall, 650 Maryville University Drive, St. Louis, MO.
 63141.